Wander In The Desert.

 The place is full of shops, galleries, and other artisan stuff.
 A mix of the old and new.

 In the quick time I was there I met Poe, artist, gallery owner, half of the duo of SamPoe Gallery.
 Poe is an incredible artist and an amazing person.
 He was kind enough to share his views, routines and even explained some of the thoughts behind his works.
+I am blown by his creativity and dedication to his craft, such a treat to talk to.

-He introduced me to another artist/musician and maker of things, John.
+Poe introduced me to a fellow artist/musician and maker of things, John.
 John was on his way to lunch when he passed by Poe’s gallery.
 He has a studio on the corner that had an array of various stringed instruments in all shapes and sizes.
 He also made all of them.
 What’s more incredible is that these creations can be played, (meaning, despite its weird shapes and sizes it can be tuned, and stay in-tune) though I didn’t get the chance to try.
 The studio was closed when Poe and I went, and I could only imagine.
 Just like Poe’s studio it was filled with interesting things and objects, I could stay there and ogle, and play, and talk.

 Chatting with these unbelievably creative individuals got me excited in a way I felt a sense of belonging – like I was a part of the circle, an artist, or something.
 In other words, I was starstruck.